spcl/serverless-benchmarks/sebs/cloudflare/README.md

 ### 5. `resources.py` - System Resources

+Handles Cloudflare-specific resources including:
+- **R2 Buckets** - Object storage (S3-compatible) for benchmark data
+- **Durable Objects** - Stateful storage for NoSQL operations

-Handles Cloudflare-specific resources like KV namespaces and R2 storage.
-This defines the behavior of SeBS to upload benchmarking resources and cleanup before/after the benchmark.
-It is different from the benchmark wrapper, which provides the functions for the benchmark itself to perform storage operations.
+This defines SeBS behavior to upload benchmarking resources and cleanup before/after benchmarks.
+It is different from the benchmark wrapper, which provides the functions for benchmarks to perform storage operations during execution.

 ## Usage
 ### Environment Variables